 Just like any buyer looking to secure a mortgage, saving an adequate deposit for your police mortgage is one of the biggest hurdles to overcome.
 With deposit requirements often being 15% or 20%, this can put the property you’re looking to buy far out of your reach.
 As you work in the police force, however, many lenders are more flexible and willing to accept a 5% deposit.
-This can still be a hard amount to save but there are ways to boost your deposit fund to help you reach your goal sooner.
+This can still be a hard amount to save.
+There are ways to boost your deposit fund, though, to help you reach your goal sooner.

 What is a police mortgage?

 The mortgage loans available for police officers and staff are actually the same as those offered to everyone else.
-Your profession, however, goes in your favour with lenders as it’s a respected career and one that you tend to have for the long term.
-Lenders deem you to be less of a risk because of this and are generally more flexible with their lending criteria.
+Your profession, however, goes in your favour with lenders.
+This is because it’s a respected career and one that you tend to have for the long term.
+Lenders deem you to be less of a risk because of this.
+As a result, they are generally more flexible with their lending criteria.

 The size of your deposit